jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “I like your cold springs cave better,” Wei Wuxian decides, the fourth day.
 “Lan Yi was nice, and it was beautiful, and there were bunnies to play with.”

 The steady chill, the stale air, has made Wei Wuxian overcompensate with the fire.
 He’s built it up too high, and they’re enduring it, sweating through their robes.
-Even so, it is a preposterous statement—and one Lan Wangji is willing to allow for the sake of distraction.
+Even so, it is a preposterous statement—one Lan Wangji is willing to allow for the sake of distraction.

 “Mn,” he says, neutrally enough that Wei Wuxian will not be able to easily discern whether it means yes or no.